 - Improve blood circulation As a blood mover, sage can be used for people with poor circulation resulting in cold hands and feet

-- yarrow tea for menopause symptoms such as hot flashes or sweats
+- Yarrow tea for menopause symptoms such as hot flashes or sweats

 2) a gargle